grittins/Toronto-Housing-Market/README.md

 - **Machine Learning Model:**
 <img width="358" alt="ML Decision Flow Chart" src="https://user-images.githubusercontent.com/104603046/192656877-cbfa1361-aaf9-42f6-a58b-85b0d71beeea.png">

-This flowchart how we decided to go with an unstructured ML, using sklearn linear model for price prediction.
+This flowchart indicates how we decided to go with an unstructured ML, using sklearn linear model for price prediction.

 - **Database:** We'll be using PostGreSQL for our database.
 - **Dashboard:** We're still debating on how to tackle that part of the assignment.
 We'll most likely be doing some visualizations using Tableau.